Elizabeth Aldworth: Initiation

-The date of her initiation into Freemasonry is uncertain, but the Memoir of a Lady Freemason indicates that it was between 1710–1712, before her marriage.
-In his paper in Ars Quatuor Coronatorum in 1895, Edward Conder states that it was sometime between 1710–1718.
+The date of her initiation into Freemasonry is uncertain, but the Memoir of a Lady Freemason indicates that it was between 1710 and 1712, before her marriage.
+In his paper in Ars Quatuor Coronatorum in 1895, Edward Conder states that it was sometime between 1710 and 1718.

 In a reply to the paper, Masonic scholar William James Hughan stated: "Until Bro.
-Conder’s investigations we had all assumed that the various reports respecting the initiation of the Hon.
+Conder's investigations we had all assumed that the various reports respecting the initiation of the Hon.
 Elizabeth St. Leger, though not always in agreement, were correct as to the occurrence being of a later date than 1730."
 Hughan also found the facts related to contradict the statements made by an Aldworth descendant.

 Those facts are found in the Memoir, extracted from the records of the First Lodge of Ireland, which state that Arundel Hill was present at the initiation and often sat in the Lodge with her.
 The Memoir's editor also indicates that Conder's work was the first fixing of the date, which as of 1864 was not known.

-Conder also states that the particular Lodge in which she was initiated, while commonly thought at the time of his research to be known, is also unknown, but that it may have been a private Lodge warranted out of London by her father.
-Conder also seems to be refuting an unelaborated-upon statement that Aldworth was initiated after the formation of the Grand Lodge of Ireland.
+Conder posits that the particular Lodge in which she was initiated, while commonly thought at the time of his research to be known, is also unknown, but that it may have been a private Lodge warranted out of London by her father.
+Conder seems to be refuting an unelaborated-upon statement that Aldworth was initiated after the formation of the Grand Lodge of Ireland.
 He indicates that since the Viscount died in 1727, she could not have been initiated after that point, and at that time it seems that the commonly accepted date of formation of the Grand Lodge was 1729–30.
 It is now taken to be 1725.

 The tradition of Aldworth's initiation is that Aldworth had fallen asleep while reading on a dim winter evening in the library, which was located next to the room in which the Lodge was meeting.
 In consequence of construction going on in the library, she was woken by the voices she heard next door, and the light shining through the loose brickwork.
 She removed some of the bricks and watched the proceedings.
 When she understood the solemnity of the proceedings, she wished to retreat, but was caught by the Lodge Tyler, who was also the family butler.
 Realizing her predicament, she screamed and fainted.
 The tyler summoned the Brethren (among them her father), and they ultimately decided to initiate her into the Lodge.